 Market Backlash: "Tastes Like Snot"

-One analyst later estimated the brand lost 90% of its value between 1974 and 1982.
+One analyst later estimated the brand lost an astonishing 90% of its value between 1974 and 1982.

 Death by Advertising

-The collapse was contagious.
-Schlitz tried to enter the light beer boom in 1976 with Schlitz Light.
-But consumers had already turned.
-If they didn’t trust the flagship, they weren’t going to try the diet version.
+The brand's collapse was contagious.
+Schlitz desperately tried to enter the new light beer boom in 1976 with Schlitz Light, but consumers had already turned.
+If they no longer trusted the flagship beer, why would they try the diet version?

-One threatened to “play Picasso” and rearrange a guy’s face.
+One notorious ad featured a character threatening to "play Picasso" and rearrange a guy’s face.

 Last Call in Milwaukee